-Some people seem more lucky than others: getting the breaks and wangling those amazing opportunities that allow them to prosper in life.
+Some people seem luckier than others – getting the breaks and wrangling those amazing opportunities that allow them to prosper in life.
 Most rags-to-riches business people will tell you that their success came from a lot of hard work and a little bit of good luck.

 Whilst hard work can be created with time and effort, luck seems a bit more elusive.
 In this video, I wanted to see how simple it would be to manufacture luck.
 After all, it seems to be a tipping point in most stories of success; and in my opinion, too crucial to chance to divine intervention.

 Reaching out to people is a great way to harness your ever-developing social skills and transform your life by building genuine relationships with them.
 After all, it never ever hurts to know somebody who can pull the odd string or two to help you out; whether that’s a business contact who can kick-start your career or a colleague who’ll play matchmaker and refresh your dwindling dating life.